 - They rarely contain good-quality items.
 You don’t want unreliable gear in a disaster.

-- They are not customized to the type of natural disasters that are common in your area.
+- They don’t take into consideration the type of natural disasters that are common in your area.

-- They are not customized to your family and living situation.
+- They don’t provide for your family and living situation.

-Every household should store at least a 3-day supply of water; however, a 2-week supply is recommended.
+Every household should store at least a 3-day supply of water; however, a 2-week supply is better.

 1. Emergency Water

 Datrex Emergency Water Pouches are purified water made in the United States and packaged in 4.2-ounce pouches with a 5-year shelf life.
-They are approved by both the United States and Canadian Coast Guards.
-Best of all, two cases of 66 provide enough water for one person for 4 days.
+Approved by the United States and Canadian Coast Guards, two cases of 66 provide enough water for one person for four days.

 2. Personal Water Filter

 A personal water filter is a great product to include in your survival kit.
-These filters are typically designed like a straw and small enough to carry on your person.
-They remove waterborne bacteria and parasites without the use of iodine, chlorine, or other chemicals.
+Designed like a straw and small enough to carry on your person, they remove waterborne bacteria and parasites without the use of iodine, chlorine, or other chemicals.

 My favorite personal water filter is the LifeStraw.
 It advertises that it filters up to 1,000 gallons of contaminated water down to 0.2 microns, removing 99.9999% of bacteria and 99.9% of waterborne protozoan parasites, which surpasses EPA standards.

-- Filters up to 1,000 gallons (4,000 liters) of contaminated water without iodine, chlorine, or other chemicals
+- Filters up to 1,000-gallons of contaminated water without iodine, chlorine, or other chemicals

-Even though most emergencies should not disrupt the food supply for that long, it may not always be possible to go out to buy food.
+Even though most emergencies should not disrupt the food supply for that long, it’s not always possible to go out to buy food.
 So, being self-sufficient is a good idea.

 3. Long-Lasting Foods